ehsanlotfi/cheatsheets/front-end.md

       - gulp
       - grunt

+1. #### Event Loop
+      - The Event Loop in JavaScript is a mechanism that allows `asynchronous` code—like `setTimeout` or `fetch` run without blocking the main thread.
+Since JavaScript is `single-threaded`, the Event Loop waits until the `call stack` is empty, then takes functions from the `task queue` and pushes them to the stack for execution.
+This makes it possible to handle multiple tasks seemingly at the same time

+1. #### Web APIs
+      - Web APIs are built-in browser interfaces that allow JavaScript to interact with the browser, system, or external services.
+          - `DOM API` – Interact with HTML elements (document.querySelector, element.innerText).
+          - `BOM API` – Control browser window and environment (window, navigator).
+          - `Fetch &` Network API – Handle HTTP requests (fetch, XMLHttpRequest, WebSocket).
+          - `Storage API` – Store data in browser (localStorage, sessionStorage, IndexedDB).
+          - `Multimedia API` – Work with audio/video (MediaDevices, AudioContext).
+          - `Graphics API` – Draw graphics and animations (Canvas, WebGL).
+          - `Device & Sensor API` – Access hardware features (Geolocation, DeviceOrientation).
+          - `Clipboard & Drag-and-Drop API` – Handle user copy-paste and drag actions.
+          - `Notifications & Background API` – Show notifications, sync in background (Notification, Service Worker).
+          - `Performance & Timing API` – Measure performance and handle animation frames.

 1. #### MonoRepo (Microfrontend) vs MultiRepo
       - Nx

 1. #### Front optimization technique List
       - bundlle optimization like Tree shaking, Compression, Minification